 Aortoiliac and Aortofemoral Bypass Graft Surgery

-The aorta is the major artery that leaves the heart.
-It brings oxygen-rich blood to the body.
-At about the level of the belly button, the aorta divides into two iliac arteries.
-At the level of the groin, the iliac arteries become the femoral arteries.
+The aorta is the body's largest artery.
+It carries blood from the heart to the rest of the body.
+At the belly button level, the aorta divides into two iliac arteries.
+At the groin level, the iliac arteries become the femoral arteries.

 Artificial grafts create a path so that blood can move around the blockage.